wkumari/draft-vandergaast-edns-client-subnet/README.md

       SHOULD be returned from cache to any client within the network indicated by ADDRESS and SCOPE PREFIX-LENGTH.

-   As another reply is received, the response will be tied to a different network.
+   When a response is received for a query that used a different SOURCE, it will be tied to a different network.
 The server SHOULD keep in cache both replies, and return the most appropriate one depending on the address of the client.
 Per standard DNS caching behavior, all records SHOULD be retained until their TTL expires.
-Subsequent queries to refresh the data should always specify the longest SCOPE PREFIX-LENGTH that the Recursive Resolver is willing to cache, even if previous responses indicated that a shorter prefix-length was the optimal response.
+Subsequent queries to refresh the data should always specify the longest SCOPE PREFIX-LENGTH that the Recursive Resolver is willing to cache, even if previous responses indicated that a shorter prefix length was the optimal response.

    Although omitting network-specific caching will significantly simplify an implementation, the resulting drop in cache hits is very